 TopHat is a web-based platform for interactive questions during class.
 Our goal in using it is to make lectures more interactive, get you thinking actively about the material, and get some feedback on what you are learning.
 TopHat questions are generally multiple choice.
 Most of the points (80%) are for participation.
 The remaining 20% is for correctness.
 You will get the full 5% of the course grade if you get at least 80% of the possible TopHat points for the semester.

-Course TopHat page: https://www.gradescope.com/courses/578640 Join code: 57Y27D
+Course TopHat page: https://app.tophat.com/e/689783 code: 689783

 Homework: